-Single-file, click-to-run executables are available for Windows (64-bit) and Mac OSX.
-A Linux version is planned but not available yet.
+Single-file, click-to-run executables for Windows, Mac OSX and Linux are anticipated but not available yet.
 See the CHANGELOG for the map towards a Version 1 release.

-Alternatively, the Python code can be downloaded and executed.
 The essential package components required to run the application are main.py plus the nmrmint subfolder and its contents.
 The project was developed with Python 3.6; older versions may work, but have not been tested yet.